rickellis/Arch-Linux-Install-Guide/README.md

     $   reboot

-Or, if you prefer you can shutdown.
-Instead of `reboot` use:
+Or, if you prefer you can shutdown:

     $   poweroff